peon73/CurrencyConverter/docs/README.md

 This Android App is a currency converter.

-The purpose of the App is to experiment with Android MVVM with MVVM/ViewModel/LiveData/databinding.
+The purpose of the App is to experiment with Android MVVM/ViewModel/LiveData/databinding.

 ![screenshot.jpg](images/screenshot.jpg)